backdrop-contrib/domain_menu_access/README.txt

-It lets administrators decide whether a specific menu item should be hidden on selected domains (regardless of it being enabled by default using standard Drupal functionality), or should it be displayed on selected domains even if disabled by default.
+It lets administrators decide whether a specific menu item should be hidden on selected domains (regardless of it being enabled by default using standard Backdrop CMS functionality), or should it be displayed on selected domains even if disabled by default.

 Installation
 ------------

- * Download/checkout the domain_menu_access folder to the modules folder
-   in your installation.

- * Enable the module using Administer / Modules (/admin/modules).
+ - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).

- * Grant 'Administer menus per domain' permission to relevant admin users using Administer / People / Permissions (/admin/people/permissions)
+ - Grant 'Administer menus per domain' permission to relevant admin users using Administer / People / Permissions (/configuration/people/permissions)

 Usage